ilathem/cognixia-capstone-mvp/Planning.md

   - PK: user_id
   - Name
   - Password
+  - Clearance:
-  - FK link to their own tracker
+    - level 0: only access to their own tracker
+    - level 1: can change book table (admin)
 - Book table: stores all the books available to track
   - PK: book_id
   - Name
+  - Author
+  - Number of pages
 - Tracker table: maps user to book with progress
   - FK user_id
   - FK book_id